hasanjoldic/adela/README.md

 Easiest way to send a `GET` HTTP request is to just enter the url in a browser.
 This would be the url part: `http://db.hasanjoldic.com:50000/reset-databases/<API_TOKEN>`

+You can also reset the databases by executing the `reset-databases.sh` script.